gdh1995/vimium-c/README.md

 * Vimium++ now tries its best to re-enable key mappings on some special child iframes using `document.open`
   * if the whole page is reopened, Vimium++ can not know it directly, so please eval the new `vimium://status enable` URL to enforce a new "enabled" status
+* improved performance: now Vimium++ UI shows faster for the first command on a page

 1.60.1:
 * work well with Chrome 59 where its password saver has changed the way to auto-fill fields.